inf112-v21/Snokarane/README.md

 GUI test:
 1. Start the game in single player mode.
+2. Chose host in the first prompt, then press enter in the next one.
-2. If graphics winodw appears the test is succsesful.
+3. If graphics winodw appears the test is succsesful.

 Network test:
 1. Launch a host